Christmas Island evacuees return home

 “We have such big population in China, and I have to say, you do have a lot of chance to get the virus.”

-In Sydney, Mel Pleno said he was quarantined on the island with his wife and three kids after “a lot of uncertainty about our personal safety and wellbeing in Wuhan”.
+Mel Pleno was quarantined with his wife and three kids after “a lot of uncertainty about our personal safety and wellbeing in Wuhan”.

+He said it was an “easy choice” to accept the government’s evacuation offer.

-“We’re very grateful for the Australian government and their response to the situation, and chartering a plane for my family to come back,” Mr Pleno told AAP.
+“We’re very grateful for the Australian government and their response to the situation, and chartering a plane for my family to come back,” Mr Pleno told AAP in Sydney.

 About 35 people have been left on the island for another flight on Wednesday.